Performance Bounds for Quantum Feedback Control: A convex bounding approach

 \section{A convex bounding approach}

-To construct computable bounds on the optimal value of \eqref{QSOCP}, we draw inspiration from the dynamic programming heuristic.
+To derive computable lower bounds on the optimal value of \eqref{QSOCP}, we draw inspiration from the dynamic programming heuristic.
 The dynamic programming heuristic asserts that the value function associated with \eqref{QSOCP}, i.e., the minimal cost-to-go

-satisfies the Hamilton-Jacobi-Bellman (HJB) equation~\cite{oksendal_applied_2007}:
+satisfies the Hamilton-Jacobi-Bellman (HJB) equation~\cite{oksendal2007applied}:

-Here $\mathcal{A}$ refers to the infinitesimal generator~\cite{oksendal_applied_2007} associated with \eqref{eq:QFE}; the action of $\mathcal{A}$ on a smooth function $w\in\mathcal{C}^{1,2}([0,T],B)$ is given by
+Here, $\mathcal{A}$ refers to the infinitesimal generator~\cite{oksendal2007applied} associated with \eqref{eq:QFE}; the action of $\mathcal{A}$ on a smooth function $w\in\mathcal{C}^{1,2}([0,T]\times B)$ is given by